jeppei/LeetCode/README.md

 # LeetCode
-Repository for solutions to problems from https://leetcode.com/problemset/all/.
+Solutions to problems on https://leetcode.com/problemset/all/.